nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 - Update guidance on constructing SSP URLs and percent-encoding for document retrieval
 - Add clarification about cardinality in JSON
 - Add notes about `CodeableConcept` data type
-- Expand glossary of terms
+- Updated glossary of terms
 - Update tags and enable filtering by tag name
 - Remove obsolete pages
 - Miscellaneous copy-edits and minor restructuring